 A High School Survival Skills Workshop was provided for ETS students who had completed the eighth grade and were promoted to high school.
-The workshop was held on the UNC Charlotte campus and was attended by 50 rising 9th graders who learned different study strategies, how to take notes and how to "survive and thrive" in high school.
+The workshop was held on the UNC Charlotte campus and was attended by 60 rising 9th graders who learned different study strategies, how to take notes and how to "survive and thrive" in high school.
 Upon the completion of the workshop, the students were treated to a day visit to Carowinds Amusement Park and visits to the Lowes Motor Speedway and Hendricks Motor Sports facility in Charlotte.

-The program director is the adult adviser to the North Carolina Native American Youth Organization (NCNAYO) and coordinates their annual conference, which was attended by 275 youth on the campus of the University of North Carolina at Chapel Hill.
-Approximately 325 Indian youth and adults attended the four-day conference.
-Highlights included a "College Fair" with representatives from 25 colleges and 5 community colleges, general assembly sessions, "words of wisdom from the council of elders," workshops, princess pageant, powwow, awards banquet, social dance and recreational activities.
+The program director is the adult adviser to the North Carolina Native American Youth Organization (NCNAYO) and coordinates their annual conference, which was attended by 250 youth on the campus of the Methodist University in Fayetteville, NC.
+Approximately 300 Indian youth and adults attended the four-day conference.
+Highlights included general assembly sessions, "words of wisdom from the council of elders," workshops, princess pageant, powwow, awards banquet, social dance and recreational activities.